Jini's Gut Guide

 Dr. Dean recommends a caprylic acid that's in an oil base as an anti-fungal.
 A mixture of the bentonite, caprylic acid oil, and psyllium powder or capsules create what Dr. Dean calls a "gel-like broom" for your intestines that is gentle for most people.
 This "broom" sweeps the candida yeast off the walls of the intestines; the caprylic acid kills the yeast, and the bentonite kills the yeast toxins, so you don't have much of a die-off.

-I haven't experimented with caprylic acid (from coconuts) yet, but my readers and I have used a similar protocol: A combination of MetaCleanse (containing bentonite, psyllium and flaxseed) and 10 drops of wild oregano oil three to five times per day as a candida cleanse, while following an Anti-Candida Diet.
+I haven't experimented with caprylic acid (from coconuts) yet, but my readers and I have used a similar protocol: A combination of 1 tbsp. sprouted flax and chia powder along with 1/2 tsp. bentonite clay. and 10 drops of wild oregano oil three to five times per day as a candida cleanse, while following an Anti-Candida Diet.
+NOTE: You cannot use these remedies if you are on an exclusively elemental diet – only if you are combining Absorb Plus with regular foods.

 If you don't like wild oregano oil, you can replace it with 2 capsules of olive leaf extract.
 Many people also find it very effective to alternate wild oregano oil with olive leaf extract and they maintain that this is more powerful since it doesn't allow the microorganism to adapt to any one substance.
 Listen to your gut and do what you feel would be best for you.